DrOreo002/GrowtopiaBot/README.md

 # Usage
-Afer you compiled the source, you can directly run the .exe file and specify the path for your bot data.
+Afer you compiled the source, you can directly run the .exe file and specify the path for your bot data. or you can directly run the debug .exe inside the Debug folder

 **Bot data example**
 ```json